bzminer/bzminer/README.md

 ```

 ### Warthog
-- use option `warthog_cpu_threads` - Number of threads to use to compute the verus hashes.
+- use option `cpu_threads` - Number of threads to use to compute the verus hashes.
 Default is 0, use number of cores available (bz will subtract 1-4 threads to ensure system doesn't lock up)

 - use option `warthog_max_ram_gb` - Amount of RAM to use to store sha hashes while cpu threads are calculating verus hashes.
 Default is 0.
 Value of 0 will allow bz to choose (which is 2gb for 32 threads and under, otherwise 3gb).
 If not enough avaiable ram, will use available ram minus 1gb. if still not enough ram, will use available ram / 2.